justincormack/cloudatomiclab/content/risc-v.md

 specialist AI chips came along at the same time as RISC-V was maturing, and it was a logical new market.

-RISC-V is by no means mature; it may have shipped 10-100 million cores in 2018, the majority of them 32 bit microcontrollers, but that adds to the interest, it is at the stage where you can now start building things, and lots of people are building things for fun or serious reasons, or porting code, or developing
+RISC-V is by no means mature; it is forecast it will ship 10-100 million cores in 2019, the majority of them 32 bit microcontrollers, but that adds to the interest, it is at the stage where you can now start building things, and lots of people are building things for fun or serious reasons, or porting code, or developing